nonverbalplant/bythorneparanormalsociety/Readbeforeyouint.md

 > 🌹 - Hi, I’m @bythorneparanormalsociety
-> 👻 - You can call me Kyle , S!3v3n [Seven] or Jonah
+> 👻 - You can call me Jonah , Ronnie or the name of whoever is fronting
-> 🌹 - My pronouns are He/They/It
+> 🌹 - The bodys pronouns are He/They/It
-> 👻 - My main irls are Kyle Henderson [Needlemouse] , Steven/S!3v3n [Strangled red] and Jonah Marshall [The mandela catalogue]
+> 👻 - My main fronters are Jonah and Steven
 > 🌹 - And  i think that's it for now !
 > 👻 - Thank you for reading !